lets-learn-how-to/create-a-cloud-native-buildpack/README.md

 The most basic language for buildpacks, you must bring your own tools with you.

+### The do-nothing buildpack

+Take a look at the buildpack at [examples/bash/do-nothing](./examples/bash/do-nothing).
+This buildpack is a minimal implementation of a cloud native buildpack that, as it says on the tin, does absolutely nothing.

+### Primes buildpack

 Take a look at the buildpack at [template/bash](./template/bash).

 This buildpack uses the following features: